Ultravisor/ultravisor/docs/migrating/pgbouncer.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

-Migrating from PgBouncer is straight forward once a Supavisor cluster is setup and a database has been added as a `tenant`.
+Migrating from PgBouncer is straight forward once a Ultravisor cluster is setup and a database has been added as a `tenant`.

 No application level code changes should be required other than a connection string change.
-Both `transaction` and `session` pool mode behavior for Supavisor is the same as PgBouncer.
+Both `transaction` and `session` pool mode behavior for Ultravisor is the same as PgBouncer.

 One caveat during migration is running two connection poolers at the same time.